kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 - `replicas` represents number of replicas for configServer replicaset.
 Here, configServer is deployed as a replicaset of mongodb.
 - `prefix` represents the prefix of configServer nodes.
-- `configSource` is an optional field to provide custom configuration file for configSource (i.e mongod.cnf).
+- `configSecret` is an optional field to provide custom configuration file for config server (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise a default configuration file will be used.
-See below to know about [spec.configSecret](/docs/guides/mongodb/concepts/mongodb.md#specconfigsource) in details.
+See below to know about [spec.configSecret](/docs/guides/mongodb/concepts/mongodb.md#specconfigsecret) in details.
 - `podTemplate` is an optional configuration for pods.
 See below to know about [spec.podTemplate](/docs/guides/mongodb/concepts/mongodb.md#specpodtemplate) in details.
 - `storage` to specify pvc spec for each node of configServer.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 See below to know about [spec.storage](/docs/guides/mongodb/concepts/mongodb.md#specstorage) in details.